Mrs. Perna, LMC Assistant and Dr. Hoyle Ross, LMC Director

 - Students in grades 2-5 may check out 3 items

 - Students in 1st grade may check out 2 items

-- Students in Kindergarten may check out 2 items later in the year.
-(Kindergarteners can check out one item during August--November).
+- Students in Kindergarten may check out 2 items the majority of the year.
+(Kindergarteners can check out one item at the beginning of the year).